-To address concern~(\ref{item:abelian-potatoes-tractable}) of the previous subsection, we observe that finite abelian algebras yield tractable \csps.
-We will show how to use this fact and the Rectangularity Theorem to find solutions to a given \csp instance (or determine that none exists).
-To begin, recall the fundamental result of tame congruence theory~\cite[Thm~7.12]{HM:1988} that we reformulated as Lemma~\ref{lem:HM-thm-7-12}.
+To address concern~(\ref{item:abelian-potatoes-tractable}) above we observe that finite abelian algebras yield tractable \csps.
+We show how to use this and the Rectangularity Theorem to find solutions to \csp instances (or prove none exists).
+To begin, recall the result of tame congruence theory~\cite[Thm~7.12]{HM:1988} that we reformulated above in Lemma~\ref{lem:HM-thm-7-12}.
 As noted in Remark~\ref{rem:abelian-quotients} above, this result has the following important corollary.
-(A proof that avoids tame congruence theory appears in~\cite[Thm~5.1]{MR3374664}.) \begin{theorem} Let $\var{V}$ be a locally finite variety with a Taylor term.
+(For a proof that avoids tame congruence theory, see~\cite[Thm~5.1]{MR3374664}.) \begin{thm} Let $\var{V}$ be a locally finite variety with a Taylor term.
 Every finite abelian member of $\var{V}$ generates a congruence-permutable variety.
-Consequently, every finite abelian member of $\var{V}$ is tractable. \end{theorem}
+Consequently, every finite abelian member of $\var{V}$ is tractable. \end{thm}

-Let $\bA$ be a finite algebra in a Taylor variety and fix an instance $\sI = \<\sV, \sA, \sS, \sR\>$ of $\CSP(\sansS(\bA))$ with $n = |\sV|$ variables.
+Let $\bA$ be a finite algebra in a Taylor variety and fix an instance $\sI = \<\sV, \sA, \sC\>$ of $\CSP(\sansS(\bA))$ with $n = |\sV|$ variables.
 Suppose all nonabelian algebras in the list $\sA$ are simple.
 Let $\alpha \subseteq \nn$ denote the indices of the abelian algebras in $\sA$, and assume without loss of generality that $\alpha = \{0,1,\dots, q-1\}$.
 That is, $\bA_0$, $\bA_1$, $\dots$, $\bA_{q-1}$ are finite idempotent abelian algebras.
-Consider now the restricted instance $\sI_\alpha$ obtained by dropping all constraint relations with scopes that don't intersect $\alpha$, and by restricting the remaining constraint relations to the abelian factors.
+Consider the restricted instance $\sI_\alpha$ obtained by dropping all constraints with scopes that do not intersect $\alpha$, and by restricting the remaining constraint relations to the abelian factors.
 Since the only algebras involved in $\sI_\alpha$ are abelian, this is an instance of a tractable \csp.
 Therefore, we can check in polynomial-time whether or not $\sI_\alpha$ has a solution.
 If there is no solution, then the original instance $\sI$ has no solution.
 On the other hand, suppose $f_\alpha\in \myprod_{j\in \alpha}A_j$ is a solution to $\sI_\alpha$.
 In Corollary~\ref{cor:RT-cor-gen}, to reach the conclusion that the full instance has a solution, we required a partial solution $\bx \in \bigcap \Proj_\alpha R_\ell$.
 This is precisely what $f_\alpha$ provides.